Mathematical analysis of singularities in the diffusion model under the submanifold assumption: Experiments

 Since $\epsilon=\sqrt{1-e^{-t}}S$ is of order $\mathcal{O}(\frac{1}{\sqrt{t}})$, we remark that with same configuration of network, $\epsilon$ in DDPM is better approximated than $S$ in SGM (see Figure \ref{fig:error_line_normal_point} and Figure \ref{fig:error_line_normal}).
 This results in less pollution in the sampling process, as shown in Figure \ref{fig:line_normal}.

-\paragraph{Curve distribution} We now consider distributions with more complex geometries, and in particular a data distribution generated by $X=(Ucos(U),Usin(U))$ where $U\sim\text{Unif}[1,13]$.
+\textbf{Curve distribution.} We now consider distributions with more complex geometries, and in particular a data distribution generated by $X=(Ucos(U),Usin(U))$ where $U\sim\text{Unif}[1,13]$.
 In Figure \ref{fig:curve}, we compare the distributions generated by the CEM, SGM, and DDPM.
 The singularities near $t=0$ exhibited in Theorem \ref{Thm1} imply that errors only accumulate during the final few stages of the sampling process.
-The approximated stochastic dynamics primarily lead $X_t$ to a local neighborhood of the support of $p_{data}$, where most of the error is concentrated.
+The approximated stochastic dynamics primarily lead $X_t$ to a local neighborhood of the support of $p_{data}$, where most of the error is concentrated. {Furthermore, Theorem \ref{thm2} shows, that if the target data is blurred by a white noise, the score function, as well as $\epsilon$ in DDPM, is upper bounded.
+So forcing network models to approximate unbounded target functions ( $\epsilon$ in DDPM and $S$ in SGM) may lead to learning a blurred version of the original distribution as shown in Figure \ref{fig:curve}.}